Let Those Without Sin Throw Stones

 The power and wisdom of God is within us all, teaching us daily.
 Sadly we have been conditioned to listen to the god of this world (our egotistical carnal minds/enemy/devil) instead of the TRUTH which sets us free.

+The reason I am writing this is because lately I have been looking back at some of my writing and videos from the past few years.
+Some of what I saw and read I loved and some of what I saw and read, just didn’t sound like me at all anymore.
 We all indeed grow spiritually.
 And I have grown much in the last couple of years.
-I find today I am more humble than I have been, I think higher of others than I have and I truly want to walk in peace with everyone.
-My fundamental beliefs haven’t changed much but my attitude sure has.
+I find today I am more humble and forgiving than I have been.
+I think higher of others than I have before and I truly want to walk in peace with everyone.
+My fundamental beliefs haven’t changed, but my attitude sure has.

-The word “Forgive” means to “release a debt”.
-To forgive is LETTING GO.
-It should give a person a feeling of peace and relief.
-To forgive doesn’t mean you prented to like people who hurt you all the while condemning them in your heart, to forgive means you don’t look to past behavior.
+To forgive doesn’t mean you pretend to like people who hurt you all the while condemning them in your heart, to forgive means you don’t look to past behavior.
 To forgive means you LET IT GO!
-You don’t hold any past offence against anyone, and in so doing your heart is free from the weight of carrying that burden.
+You don’t hold any past offence against anyone, and in so doing your heart is free from the weight of carrying that burden of being upset at these people all the time.

 Think about how much of your time is spent living and reliving moments where people have hurt you.
 It is a torment that is unlike any other.
 Think how much better it would be if you just let it all go.